viduhq/api-docs/README.md

 # VIDU REST API v1

+### Introduction

+[Vidu](https://www.vidu.io/) is a tool for sales teams, allowing them to quickly generate personalized [video](https://www.vidu.io/video) / [meme](https://www.vidu.io/memes) / [personal gif](https://www.vidu.io/personal-gifs) for inclusion in their sales outreach.

+This REST API enabled automated generation and use of personalized assets.

 ### Authentication

 The [Vidu](https://www.vidu.io/) REST API uses API Keys to authenticate requests.
 If you're enrolled in the API beta, you can access your API keys at `Settings > Developers > API Keys`.